-Summary Performance on Settlement Agreement Requirements Final Settlement Agreement (FSA) Requirements Baseline Performance April - September 2022 Performance October 2022 - March 2023 Performance April - September 2023 Performance Emergency or Temporary Baseline data for this measure 6 children remained in an 19 children remained in an 24 children remained in an Placements for More than 30 are not available. initial Emergency or initial Emergency or initial Emergency or Days: Temporary Placement for more than thirty (30) days.
-Temporary Placement for more than thirty (30) days.
-Temporary Placement for more than thirty (30) days.
+Summary Performance on Settlement Agreement Requirements Final Settlement Agreement (FSA) Requirements Baseline Performance April - September 2022 Performance October 2022 - March 2023 Performance April - September 2023 Performance Emergency or Temporary Placements for More than 30 Days: Baseline data for this measure are not available.
+6 children remained in an initial Emergency or Temporary Placement for more than thirty (30) days.
+19 children remained in an initial Emergency or Temporary Placement for more than thirty (30) days.
+24 children remained in an initial Emergency or Temporary Placement for more than thirty (30) days.
 15. Class Members shall not remain in any Emergency or Temporary Placement for more than thirty (30) days.
 (FSA IV.E.4.)
 Dates to reach final target and interim benchmarks to be added once approved.
-Emergency or Temporary Baseline data for this measure Of the 67 children who Of the 286 children who Of the 320 children who Placements for More than Seven are not available. experienced an Emergency experienced more than one experienced more than one Days: or Temporary Placement in Emergency or Temporary Emergency or Temporary the month of September Placement in a 12-month Placement in a 12-month 16.
-Class Members experiencing and had experienced an period, 153 (53%) children period, 158 (49%) children more than one Emergency or additional Emergency or experienced at least one experienced at least one Temporary Placement within Temporary Placement in subsequent Emergency or subsequent Emergency or twelve (12) months shall not the prior 12 months, 20 Temporary Placement for Temporary Placement for remain in the Emergency or children experienced a more than seven (7) days. more than seven (7) days.
-Temporary Placement for more subsequent Emergency or than seven (7) days.
-Temporary Placement for more than seven (7) days.
+Emergency or Temporary Placements for More than Seven Days: Baseline data for this measure are not available.
+Of the 67 children who experienced an Emergency or Temporary Placement in the month of September Of the 286 children who experienced more than one Emergency or Temporary Placement in a 12-month Of the 320 children who experienced more than one Emergency or Temporary Placement in a 12-month 16.
+Class Members experiencing more than one Emergency or Temporary Placement within twelve (12) months shall not remain in the Emergency or and had experienced an additional Emergency or Temporary Placement in the prior 12 months, 20 children experienced a period, 153 (53%) children experienced at least one subsequent Emergency or Temporary Placement for more than seven (7) days. period, 158 (49%) children experienced at least one subsequent Emergency or Temporary Placement for more than seven (7) days.
+Temporary Placement for more than seven (7) days. subsequent Emergency or Temporary Placement for more than seven (7) days.

 Summary Performance on Settlement Agreement Requirements Final Settlement Agreement (FSA) Requirements Baseline Performance April - September 2022 Performance October 2022 - March 2023 Performance April - September 2023 Performance (FSA IV.E.5.)
 Dates to reach final target and interim benchmarks to be added once approved.
 Placement Instability: 17.
 For all Class Members in foster care for eight (8) days or more during the 12-month period, Placement Instability shall be less than or equal to 3.37.
 (FSA IV.F.1.)
 3.55 moves per 1,000 days.
 (October 1, 2016, to September 30, 2017).
 5.70 moves per 1,000 days.
 (October 1, 2021, to September 30, 2022).
 Data for this measure are produced on an annual basis.
-6.07 moves per 1,000 days (October 1, 2022, to September 30, 2023).
+6.07 moves per 1,000 days.
+(October 1, 2022, to September 30, 2023).